sky10p/easy-i18n/Readme.md

 ## Configuration

+### File translations

-To configure easy-i18n, first create translation objects for the languages you want to support.
-For example, to create an English translation object, you can create a file called en.js in a translations folder with the following content:
+To configure easy-i18n for TypeScript, first create translation objects for the languages you want to support.
+For example, to create an English translation object, you can create a file called en.ts in a translations folder with the following content:

 ```typescript
 export default {